Looking for car stereos?Start shopping

-Being a pickup truck, the Sierra has a noisy cabin.
-If you really want to hear your music without taxing your speakers, add an amp.
+Like most pickup trucks, the Sierra has a rather noisy cabin.
+If you really want to hear your music without taxing your speakers, add an amplifier.
 There are plenty of inexpensive options that will give you the ability to hear your music loud and clear, especially when paired with some upgraded speakers and some Dynamat in your doors.
-Mounting options abound; a best bet is under the front or rear seats.
+Mounting options abound; but the best bet is under the front or rear seats.

 The Sierra did not come equipped with navigation from the factory, and in-dash navigation is not realistic due to the limitations of the dash opening.
 Your best course of action is to use a portable navigation unit, which you can move between vehicles as needed and keep tucked in a storage compartment when not in use.

 You can install a security system in this Sierra without a module.
 If you’re installing a remote start system in this truck, you will need the PLJX immobilizer override, along with a relay to power up the extra ignition circuit.
 Also, if you want to control the door locks, you'll need two relays if your alarm or remote start system doesn't support 3 wire positive switching locks.